-I am still working alongside Mrs Ashley Howes (Teaching Assistant) in class this term.
-Mrs Jenny May (Monday, Tuesday and Wednesday) and Mrs Jen McMahon (Thursday and Friday), are job sharing in the other Year 6 class, with Mrs Nikki Youngman as their Teaching Assistant.
-Mrs Mel Montgomery continues to work with us as our third Year 6 teacher, working alongside Mrs Di MaCleod (Teaching assistant) in the group room during morning sessions.
+I am continuing to work alongside Mrs Ashley Howes (Teaching Assistant) in class this term.
+Mrs Jenny May (Monday, Tuesday and Wednesday) and Mrs Jen McMahon (Thursday and Friday), are job sharing in the other Year 6 class, with Mrs Louise Ellul as their Teaching Assistant.
+Mrs Mel Montgomery works with us as our third Year 6 teacher, working alongside Miss Camus and Mrs Gibbons (Teaching assistants) in the group room during morning sessions.
 This enables us to divide our two classes into three English and Maths groups, resulting in smaller working groups.
 We are extremely lucky to be able to work this way in Year 6 and the staff have many years of experience between them.
 It really benefits the children and is a good preparation for secondary school when the children will swap classrooms and experience different teachers.

-The children will swap teachers and classrooms during some lessons in the afternoons also.
+The children continue to swap teachers and classrooms during some lessons in the afternoons also.
 This enables the staff to work to their best expertise and interests.
 This, in turn, benefits the children and, as with the English and Maths groups, is excellent preparation for secondary school.

-Please ensure the children look smart in a white top and dark shorts/track suit bottoms.
-It is important in warmer weather and for inside that they have shorts, but are welcome to wear warmer P.E. trousers and long sleeved tops for outdoor lessons when the weather is colder.
+Please ensure the children look smart in a white top and dark shorts.
+It is important for inside P.E. that they have shorts.
+Long tops and long trousers can be worn for outdoor P.E. in colder weather.
 Trainers are important as outdoor P.E. can become unsafe in inappropriate footwear.

 We would really appreciate your support in ensuring the children have the correct clothing on the correct days.
 Any children with missing P.E. kit will be given warnings.

-Homework is given out on a Thursday to be handed in on the next Tuesday.
-The children are given 3 separate tasks – English, Maths and then another subject linked activity.
+Homework is given out at the start of each term.
+The children are given tasks to choose from within English, Maths, topic and science.
+Each task has a set number of points and there is a target number of points to achieve each term.
 Learning logs are not given out in the holidays.
-The expectations are that the children spend approximately half an hour on each task and give in work that is complete, tidy, shows good effort and is completed to a high standard.
+The expectations are that the children give in work that is complete, tidy, shows good effort and is completed to a high standard.
 All children are expected to complete their homework independently, although support will be given if needed.

 Children will lose time at break / lunchtimes to complete any work and will be given a warning for incomplete homework.